Photograph manipulation: Political and ethical issues

 Photo manipulation has been used to deceive or persuade viewers or improve storytelling and self-expression.
 As early as the American Civil War, photographs were published as engravings based on more than one negative.
 In 1860, a photograph of the politician John Calhoun was manipulated and his body was used in another photograph with the head of the president of the United States, Abraham Lincoln.
 This photo credits itself as the first manipulated photo.

 Joseph Stalin made use of photo retouching for propaganda purposes.
 On May 5, 1920, his predecessor Vladimir Lenin held a speech for Soviet troops that Leon Trotsky attended.
 Stalin had Trotsky retouched out of a photograph showing Trotsky in attendance.
-In a well known case of damnatio memoriae ("condemnation of memory") image manipulation, NKVD leader Nikolai Yezhov, after his execution in 1940, was removed from an official press photo where he was pictured with Stalin; historians subsequently nicknaming him the "Vanishing Commissar".
+In a well-known case of damnatio memoriae ("condemnation of memory") image manipulation, NKVD leader Nikolai Yezhov, after his execution in 1940, was removed from an official press photo where he was pictured with Stalin; historians subsequently nicknaming him the "Vanishing Commissar".
 Such censorship of images in the Soviet Union was common.

 The pioneer among journalists distorting photographic images for news value was Bernarr Macfadden: in the mid-1920s, his "composograph" process involved reenacting real news events with costumed body doubles and then photographing the dramatized scenes—then pasting faces of the real news-personalities (gathered from unrelated photos) onto his staged images.

+A photograph by Adolf Hitler's official photographer Heinrich Hoffmann was manipulated to show Hitler celebrating the outbreak of World War I in Munich.
 In the 1930s, artist John Heartfield used a type of photo manipulation known as the photomontage to critique Nazi propaganda.